 If you are dumbfounded by why your baby won’t sleep, you’re not alone.
 Baby sleep problems are extremely prevalent in the U.S. Not surprisingly, these baby sleep problems, turn into child sleep problems.
 In fact, 25-30% children and adolescents suffer from sleep disorders (You don’t want to know how many adults have sleep disorders…)

-As my story hopefully shows, no amount of sleep training and schedules will be successful if you don’t take care of the elements that are actively ruining your baby’s sleep.
+Based on my personal experience, I believe that no amount of sleep training or schedules will be successful if you don’t take care of the elements that are actively ruining your baby’s sleep.

 Are you a light or heavy sleeper?
 My husband could snore snooze through a nuclear holocaust.
-I’m not that person.
-You breathe wrong and I’ll wake up.
+But I can wake up with the lightest tap on the front door.

 Like adults, babies have a predisposition for sleep.